South Luzon Expressway: Expansion and rehabilitation

-On February 1, 2006, a new agreement was signed between Malaysia-based MTD Berhad and PNCC to rehabilitate, extend, and operate the expressway.
+On February 1, 2006, a new agreement was signed between MTD and PNCC to rehabilitate, extend, and operate the expressway.
 Rehabilitation work started in May of that year, with heavy traffic brought by construction work.
 Prior to its rehabilitation, the South Luzon Expressway section from Alabang to Calamba was mostly an expressway with a grass median and two lanes per direction.

-The widening of the Alabang Viaduct from three to four lanes per direction, a phase known as the SLEX Toll Road 1, was completed on November 11, 2008.
-During the construction of Skyway Stage 2 from 2009 to 2011, there were traffic disruptions on the Bicutan–Alabang section.
-The use of the sosrobahu method to build and position the bridge piers helped mitigate these disruptions.
+The widening of the Alabang Viaduct from three to four lanes per direction, a phase known as the SLEX Toll Road 1, was completed on December 11, 2008.
 Rehabilitation work on SLEX Toll Road 2 was finished in June 2009, resulting in the expansion of the Alabang–Santa Rosa section to eight lanes (four lanes per direction), similar to an American Interstate Highway, and the Santa Rosa–Calamba section to six lanes (three lanes per direction).
+Toll Roads 1 and 2 both involved the rehabilitation and modernization of existing Alabang–Calamba section of the expressway from 2006 to 2009.